 In order to make the immigration appeal process simpler, faster and more efficient, the Immigration Appeal Division (IAD) is testing new ways of managing immigration appeals.
-It has launched a number of pilot projects in the regions.
-If, in the assessment of the pilots, it is determined that one or more of these initiatives would help the IAD achieve its goals of processing appeals more efficiently, they will be adopted as part of the regular IAD process.
+It has launched a number of initiatives in the regions.
+If one or more of these initiatives help the IAD process appeals more efficiently, they will be adopted as part of the regular IAD process.
 The following initiatives are now in progress:

 Remote Testimony by Videoconference Pilot

-In March 2017, the IAD will be launching a six-month Remote Testimony by Videoconference Pilot project in its Central (Toronto) regional office to provide counsel with the opportunity to use videoconferencing services for appellants, applicants or other witnesses who testify in selected sponsorship or residency obligation appeals.
+In March 2017, the IAD launched a six-month Remote Testimony by Videoconference Pilot Project in its Central (Toronto) regional office to provide counsel with the opportunity to use videoconferencing services for appellants, applicants or other witnesses who testify in selected sponsorship or residency obligation appeals.

 Express Triage Pilot

-In November 2016, the IAD launched a 12‑month Email Pilot project in its Western (Vancouver) regional office, which uses email rather than regular mail as a means of sending and receiving appeal documents.
-The objective of this pilot is to phase in a more efficient and timely way for the IAD and parties to communicate.
+In November 2016, the IAD launched an email initiative in its Western (Vancouver) regional office, which uses email rather than regular mail as a means of sending and receiving appeal documents.
+The objective of this initiative is to phase in a more efficient and timely way for the IAD and parties to communicate.
+After receiving positive feedback from appellants and counsel, this initiative has been extended indefinitely, until such time as the IAD is able to provide a permanent solution for exchanging documents electronically.